Raymond Douglas (artist): Career

 King Sailfish Mounts was the first company of its kind to exclusively promote the release mount concept.
-"I'm a Catch-and-Release Guy," remarked Douglas in an interview with Florida Fishing Weekly's Steve Kantner early in his career.
+"I'm a Catch-and-Release Guy," remarked Douglas in an interview with Florida Fishing Weeklys Steve Kantner early in his career.
 Having no background in taxidermy, Douglas bought an airbrush and through trial and error began to learn how to airbrush multiple species of game fish.
 After hearing of his plans, Shelley Luckenbach of Guy Harvey Inc. invited Douglas to exhibit along with Guy and select others in a private sport fishing room at the 1993 Miami International Boat Show.
 The release mount concept quickly gained momentum as an alternative to traditional taxidermy.

 Over the years Douglas has encouraged anglers to bring in overall length measurements, photos and other information about the released fish, such as the number of spots on a redfish, which are then incorporated into the mount.

 On July 1, 2022, after 30 years, Douglas sold King Sailfish Mounts.

 Dr. Ellen Peel, president of The Billfish Foundation, had confirmed that "KSM revolutionized the fish taxidermy industry into a conservation platform.

 Notable mounts

 Though his company has produced replicas of numerous varieties of fish, sailfish remain the top selling mount.
-Douglas' portfolio of mounts includes a replica of a 13-pound bonefish landed by Andy Mill, Jim Holland, Jr.'s 202.5-pound tarpon (certified as the first tarpon over 200 pounds caught on fly), a replica of Alfred C. Glassell Jr.'s 1,560-pound black marlin, a replica of Louis Marron's 1,182-pound world record broadbill swordfish and a replica of a 5-foot coelacanth.
+Douglas' portfolio of mounts includes a replica of a 13-pound bonefish landed by Andy Mill, Jim Holland, Jr.'s 202.5-pound tarpon (certified as the first tarpon over 200 pounds caught on fly), a replica of Alfred C. Glassell Jr.'s 1,560-pound black marlin, a replica of Louis Marron's 1,182-pound world record broadbill swordfish and a replica of a five-foot coelacanth.